 This is a feature the LXP has really expanded.
 Although some of the more advanced LMSs boast social features, the Learning Experience Platform is better formatted for them and far more likely to provide.

 Firstly, the LXP caters for a broader range of learning options than the LMS.
-It’s usually not difficult to use your LXP to set up an online class or webinar.
+It’s usually not difficult to use your LXP to set up an online learning class or webinar.

 LXPs also provide a chance for learners to share their opinions on content: liking, sharing, or commenting on an article or online class.
 Users can follow and interact with others, above or below them in the organisation.
 Sometimes LXPs even provide people curation, matching learners and mentors.

 Users also have a chance to make the LXP their own by setting up a personalised profile page.
 It might seem low-priority, but a sense of ownership usually corresponds with a boost in engagement.

 As well prepared as Learning & Development leaders are, there’ll be things that people doing a job every day will know that you won’t.
 They can use their personal experience to recommend or create learning content in an LXP.
 This helps on-the-job learning and gives employees a greater chance of picking up the skills they need to progress in their role.

 Not all LXPs have all features.
 The category is too new for there to be a conclusive set that every LXP must have.
 However, here are some of the key ones you should expect.

 LXPs are for getting content to people.
 And so, if they have a fundamental feature, it’s this.
 All LXPs will allow admins and users to curate content and put it on the platform.

 Some LXPs do more than others.
 Often there’s little overall curation assistance, with administrators and users left to curate and pull together content without any technological aid.
 In others, algorithms help administrators to select content that fits organisational skills frameworks.